quentinkhoo/ctf-writeups/2022/SEETF/smart-contracts/RollsRoyce/RollsRoyce.md

 Note that we also want to check that we only trigger the vulnerable re-entrancy function if we have already won the game, and we only wish to keep drawing the funds if there are even funds to draw.

-## Putting it all together
+## Wrapping it all up like a Sushi Roll
-Alright, now that we understand what we need to do, let's implement the full contract!
+Alright, now that we understand what we need to do, let's implement the full exploit contract!

 ```solidity
 contract Attack {